Instructional Methods

 Examples

-Grade 4 Lesson 1 Puberty Changes: Great and Difficult Changes Normalize the great and tough things about growing up through a group discussion.
+Grade 4 Lesson 1 Puberty Changes: Good and Harder Changes Normalize the great and tough things about growing up through a group discussion.

 Grade 7 Lesson 5 Decision Making: Pressures Brainstorm Help students identify different sources of pressure to become sexually active.